juliasut/NASA-Project/README.md

 Keep related code together.
 Separate the code that deals with diff functionality.
 Our controllers will live alongside our routes, since controller defines how we are going to respond to our routes.
 Routers and controllers are one to one.

 Models will be in a separate folder.
 Models can be one to many, many to many, etc. In models our data doesn't necessarily match up with collections and functionality of our API, or how it is supposed to be accessed by our API.
-It's controllers' responsibility to provide our data in a way our app uses it.
+Model only ever works with the data based on however it's stored.
+Controller only uses the data provided by our model and puts it in a response that's useful for our client.

 We'll start from server.js file, then separate express middleware to App.js file.